ideaeclipse/prntscrn/README.md

   - [X] Kubernetes cluster to run all services
   - [X] "Make" file to install everything with 1 command
   - [ ] Staticstics on admin panel

-- Auto purger
-  - [ ] What language to use
-  - [ ] Sleep thread that queries all images that are an hour or older, every hour and deletes them
-  - [ ] Make this run with the kubernetes cluster and or the base install with just docker